 Resources aren’t unlimited.
 Regulations are real.
 Security is a priority.

-Our approach to helping healthcare organizations navigate these challenges is similar to a good provider: we listen carefully, analyze your data and work with you to develop a thoughtful, workable HIPAA-compliant solution that meets your need for the long-term.
-(Zayo’s solutions are HIPAA, SOC 1 Type 2, SOC 2 Type 2, SOC 3, and PCI compliant.)
+Our approach to helping healthcare organizations navigate these challenges is similar to a good provider: we listen carefully, analyze your data and work with you to develop a thoughtful, workable HIPAA-compliant solution that meets your need for the long-term (Zayo’s solutions may include HIPAA, SOC 1 Type 2, SOC 2 Type 2, SOC 3, and PCI compliant offerings).
 It’s one of the primary reasons that 65% of the nation’s top hospitals rely on us for infrastructure that ranges from a high-capacity network upgrade to colocation space for next generation EHR to flexible cloud-based storage and compute.